HackTestes/NVML-GPU-Control/README.md

     --default-speed OR -ds <FAN_SPEED_PERCENTAGE>
           Set a default speed for when there is no match for the fan curve settings

+    --manual
+          Sets the fan policy to manual

+    --auto
+          Sets the fan policy to automatic (vBIOS contolled)

 ```